-At Seattle University, we define first-generation undergraduate and graduate students as students whose parents or guardians have not received a U.S. bachelor’s degree.
+At SSO, we proudly serve first-generation undergraduate and graduate students as students whose parents or guardians have not received a U.S. bachelor’s degree.
 Some first-generation college students may have siblings who have completed a bachelor’s degree.

 If you want to get ahead of the bulk of admissions applications, apply early.